tuanfriend/CheatSheetAngularExpressNode/README.md

 ```

 Run the following installations on terminal

 //For Mac add sudo prior to each npm install e.g sudo npm install

-Open new terminal and run these comands
+Open new terminal and run these commands

 ```
 yourcommandline> npm init -y